saltpay/copycat/README.md

 - Copycat is currently only tested on Mac OS
 - Copycat assumes that it is in the same directory as the repos you want to copy changes to
+- Please make sure you have no unstaged changes in your repos before running Copycat

 ## Usage

 Start Copycat by running `sh start.sh` from the root of this repository.
 Follow the instructions to make changes across your repos.

+Copycat will walk you through every step, but for reference, here are the usages of the scripts:

 ### `yaml-changer.sh`